vankam-dinesh/virtual-keyboard/README.md

 Uses built-in hand landmark model

-Extracts fingertip positions (index, middle finger)
+Extracts fingertip positions (index & middle finger)

 2️⃣ Mapping Finger Positions to Keys

 Each keyboard button is a bounding box

-If fingertip enters a box → key is “pressed”
+If a fingertip enters the box → the key is considered “pressed”

 3️⃣ Triggering Key Press

-PyAutoGUI simulates typing
+PyAutoGUI simulates the actual typing

-On first gesture, Notepad auto-opens
+Notepad auto-opens on first gesture

-Ensures smooth typing experience

 4️⃣ Rendering the Keyboard

-OpenCV draws keys, highlights pressed keys
+OpenCV draws the keyboard

-Creates a neon keyboard UI
+Highlights the detected key

+Neon-style theme for modern look

 5️⃣ Real-Time Output

-Text instantly appears in the on-screen display
+Text appears instantly on-screen

-Also saved to typed_output.txt
+Also saved continuously in typed_output.txt

 📷 Screenshots & Demo

-(Add this AFTER uploading your images)
+(Add this after uploading your image in the /images folder)

 ## 🖼 Demo Screenshot
 ![Gesture Keyboard](images/your-image.png)

 🧪 Output Examples
-✔ typed_output.txt
+✔ Contents of typed_output.txt
 Hello, this is a demo of the virtual gesture keyboard!

-✔ Real-time UI
+✔ Real-time UI shows:

-Shows keyboard
+Keyboard layout

-Highlights pressed key
+Highlighted pressed key

-Displays typed text
+Live typed text preview

 🚀 Future Improvements